6 Comments

 Rachel Clarke's avatar

-If I left my glasses behind, I would literally be able to do nothing.
-I have hearing aids as well now and I can’t manage without them, but I’d rather have them.
-And I guess your dilemma is the difference between my glasses and my hearing aids.
+If I left my glasses behind, I would literally not be able to do anything .
+I have hearing aids as well now but I manage without them, but I’d rather have them., as I miss conversations or accidentally ignore people!
+And I guess your dilemma is the difference between my glasses and my hearing aids- u don’t always need your mobility aids but you do need them.

 Elizabeth Kleinfeld's avatar